Fūka Haruna

-Fūka Haruna is most known by her nickname Harukaze-chan.
-As of October 2012, she had 141,500 followers on Twitter, where she gets a lot of feedback and has been a target of Internet bullying.
+Haruna is most known by her nickname Harukaze-chan.
+As of October 2012, she had 141,500 followers on Twitter, having been the target of cyberbullying with negative feedback.
 Due to the online disclosure of her personal information, she had to move houses and change schools.

-On April 5, 2013, she entered junior high school.
-As of June 2013, she has 160,000 followers on Twitter.
+Haruna entered junior high school on April 5, 2013.
+She has 160,000 followers on Twitter as of June the same year.

+Personal life

+On June 14, 2025, Haruna announced her marriage to an American-born Japanese actor Yudai Mark Iwasaki.